Egypt Vacation: Itinerary Ideas for 8 Days

 Day 3: LUXOR (Abu Simbel)

 We decided to do the optional excursion to Abu Simbel, so we departed at 3:30am with a few other group members.
 Then, we were off on the 3.5 hour drive south towards the Sudanese border!
-Once there, we had time to explore these two amazing monuments carved into the cliff-sides next to Lake Nasser.
+Once there, we had time to explore these two amazing monuments carved into the cliff-sides next to Lake Nasser.abu simbel, egypt

 Not only can you admire these monuments from the outside, but you can go inside and see sarcophagi and hieroglyphics too.
 Built in 1244 BC, I learned about these iconic statues in history class and had dreamed of coming ever since!
-Their 3,200 year old history did not disappoint!
+Their 3,200 year old history did not disappoint!abu simbel, egypt

 We then had a daunting 3.5 hour drive back towards Luxor.
 On the way, we stopped at the Aswan High Dam to take a look at the construction.
 At that point, it had reached 113°F!
 We almost couldn’t even tolerate being off the bus!

 From there, we went back to our cruise ship and down the Nile a bit more, stopping near sunset at the Greek influenced Temple of Kom Ombo, built around 180 BC.
-Our guide Peter told us its history, and we learned that one half of the temple was dedicated to the crocodile god, Sobek.
-Nearby, there was a small museum where you could see 4,000 year old mummified crocodiles!
+Our local guide Peter told us its history, and we learned half of the temple is dedicated to the crocodile god, Sobek.
+Nearby, there is a small museum where you can see 4,000 year old mummified crocodiles!

 Day 4: NILE RIVER CRUISE